thecouchcoder/portfolio-site/content/blog/hex-dump.md

 ## Viewing a Protobuf Object with Hex Dump

-Let's consider an example where we have a Protobuf object defined as follows(in a`example.proto` file:
+Let's consider an example where we have a Protobuf object defined as follows in `example.proto` file:

 ```protobuf
 syntax = "proto3";